gpstar81/GPStar-proton-pack/WAVTRIGGER.md

 ![Board Closeup](images/WTFlasher220.png)

-**IMPORTANT: Make sure after flashing the firmware to set the small switch on the Wav Trigger back to the RUN position.**
+**IMPORTANT: Make sure after flashing the firmware to set the small switch on the WAV Trigger back to the RUN position.**

 Note the "5V" pad just below the SPKR connection holes.
 ![Board Closeup](images/WavTrigger.jpg)